LogtalkDotOrg/logtalk3/examples/NOTES.md

 	them intended only for benchmarking multi-threading Prolog compilers (requires Logtalk to be run with a multi-threaded backend)

+- `trebuchet`
+	solution for the Advent of Code 2023 Day 1 problem; illustrates the use of push-bask lists in DCGs

 - `units`
 	Logtalk version of a GNU Prolog/CX parametric unit example